Aeroluna/LunaCoopMod/README.md

 - Added a visual effect to Mothership's Mass Teleport ability.
 - Changed Mothership Mass Teleport ability to teleport to the unit's current location instead of its location when the ability was cast.
 - Fixed a bug where Alarak's Destruction Wave model would not face the direction it was cast in.
+- Fixed an issue where Alarak's Destruction Wave cast animation would not play while moving.
+- Fixed an issue where Alarak's Deadly Charge cast animation would not play while moving.
+- Improved Alarak's Deadly Charge visual impact animation.
+- Fixed an issue where Alarak would not gain Lightning Surge after an Ascendant sacrifices a Supplicant.

 yeah.